• Skip to primary navigation

 Children living with disabilities from cerebral palsy in Indiana may also need a lawyer specializing in civil rights and disability rights.

-These children are often discriminated against or not provided with adequate services, especially at school, as required under federal and state laws.[1]
+These children are often discriminated against or not provided adequate services, especially at school, as required under state and federal laws, like the Americans with Disabilities Act.[1]
 If you think your child is not getting what they need, you may need a lawyer.

-How Indiana Cerebral Palsy Lawyers Help Families and Children
+How Can an Indiana Cerebral Palsy Lawyer Help My Family?

 You may feel as if something is wrong, that your child’s condition should have been prevented, but you don’t know how to prove it or what to do next.
 An experienced attorney can help.